-The master’s thesis project entitled “Técnicas de Controlo Incremental de Aeronaves” by Nuno Guerreiro, earned him the Portugal Air Summit Award 2019, amounting to €2,500 euros.
+The master’s thesis project titled “Técnicas de Controlo Incremental de Aeronaves” by Nuno Guerreiro, earned him the Portugal Air Summit Award 2019, amounting to €2,500 euros.
 The award was delivered at the greatest aeronautical summit in Europe, held on 1st June.

 Nuno Guerreiro highlights two characteristics of his work: innovation and sustainability.
 “Firstly, this is an innovative project because these control techniques are relatively recent and have been attracting the scientific community.
 Regarding the implementation of these techniques, successful flight tests have already been carried out by TU Delft and TU München students, therefore efforts have been made to build a stronger theoretical framework.
 My project is partly focused on this theoretical framework”.
 “Secondly, this is a project that promotes sustainability, once it reduces the time and money that are currently spent in obtaining a very reliable aircraft”, explains Nuno Guerreiro.